 - Gay and bisexual men – 43% of people living with HIV in the UK are men who have sex with men

 - Black African women and men – Black African people make up 1.8% of the UK population but 29% of all people living with HIV.

 - Black Caribbean men and women – Only 1% of the UK population are black Caribbean but this group represents 2.5% of people living with HIV.

 - Prisoners – Prisoners are disproportionately affected by both HIV and hepatitis B and C.

-- Injecting drug users – Around 2% of people living with HIV in the UK are injecting drug users (IDUs).
+- Injecting drug users – Less than 2% of people living with HIV in the UK are injecting drug users (IDUs).

 Find out more statistical information for these groups